The six operations in topology: Shape theory and shape submersions

-We will denote $\infcat^{lcc}$ the subcategory of $\infcat$ whose objects are locally cartesian closed $\infty$-categories with locally cartesian closed functors between them. \end{definition} \begin{example} By universality of colimits and adjoint functor theorem, any $\infty$-topos is locally cartesian closed. \end{example} Let $F\rightarrow G$ be a morphism in $\text{Pro}(\cate{Y})$ and let $H\rightarrow\pb{f}G$ be a morphism in $\text{Pro}(\cate{X})$.
+We denote by $\infcat^{lcc}$ the subcategory of $\infcat$ whose objects are locally cartesian closed $\infty$-categories and morphisms are locally cartesian closed functors. \end{definition} \begin{example} By universality of colimits and adjoint functor theorem, any $\infty$-topos is locally cartesian closed. \end{example} Let $\pf{f}:\X\rightarrow\Y$ be a geometric morphism between $\infty$-topoi.
+Let $F\rightarrow G$ be a morphism in $\Pro(\Y)$ and let $H\rightarrow\pb{f}G$ be a morphism in $\Pro(\X)$.
 Then we have a canonical commutative square